kevinrimbun/kevin-library-web/Readme.md

 # Lily the Online Library
-### Lily Perpustakaan Online adalah situs web perpustakaan online statis yang memungkinkan pengguna meminjam dan melihat sinopsis buku.
-Proyek ini dibuat untuk menyelesaikan tugas pembuatan website tentang perpustakaan online.
+### Lily the Online Library is a static online library website that allows users to borrow and view book synopsis.
+This project was created to complete the task of making a website about an online library.

 ## How To Use
 1. Login to this URL https://lily-library.netlify.app/login.html with :